Pizzy-23/url-shorter/README.md

 ## Features

 - **JWT Authentication**: Secure user registration and login system.
-- **URL Shortening**: Endpoint to shorten URLs for both anonymous and authenticated users.
+- **URL Shortening & Management**: Full CRUD operations for both anonymous and authenticated users.
-- **URL Management**: Authenticated users can list, update, and soft-delete their own URLs.
-- **Click Tracking**: Automatically counts every access to a shortened URL.
+- **Public Redirection**: High-performance `GET /:shortCode` endpoint for redirection and click tracking.
+- **Dependency Inversion**: Built with a decoupled architecture using token-based injection for services.
 - **Interactive API Docs**: Explore and test the API with Swagger at `/api-docs`.
 - **Dockerized Environment**: Run the entire application and database with a single command.
+- **Observability Foundations**:
+  - **Structured Logging**: Production-ready JSON logs via Pino.
+  - **Health Checks**: `GET /health` endpoint for monitoring application status.
+- **Fully Tested**: Comprehensive and stable test suite covering all business logic (unit and E2E).
 - **Professional Tooling**: Code quality enforced by ESLint, Prettier, and Husky pre-commit hooks.
-- **Observability Ready**: Instrumented for logs, metrics, and tracing.
-- **Fully Tested**: Comprehensive unit test coverage for core business logic.

 ---